wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 On a general note, the most severe felonies attract the most severe punishments.

 The state's laws support capital punishment.
-Crimes such as first-degree murder are punishable by death.
+Crimes such as first-degree murder may be punishable by death.

 Another distinction is seen in how a fine is imposed on guilty defendants.
 In Wyoming, the court may also charge a fine independent of the state's criminal statute if the state's laws do not specify any amount for a crime.
 According to Section 6-10-102 of the Wyoming State Statute, the court has the right to order the defendant to pay a fine of up to $10,000 in such cases.

-Unlike most other states, the laws in Wyoming do not indicate statutes of limitations for any crime.
-Because of this, the defendants cannot file for a case dismissal, and the state can begin the prosecution of a crime at any time.
+Unlike most states, Wyoming's laws do not specify statutes of limitations for any crime.
+Hence, defendants cannot file for a case dismissal, and the state may begin prosecuting a crime anytime.

-Like in most states, felony convictions can be very detrimental to a person's reputation and can affect certain rights and privileges.
+Like in most states, felony convictions may be detrimental to a person's reputation and can affect certain rights and privileges.

 Convicted felons are mostly ineligible to vote in Wyoming.
-No individual convicted of a felony can hold a public post in the state.
-Other lasting damages could include difficulty in gaining employment, or in gaining admission into a preferred institution of choice.
+Ex-felons may not hold a public post in the state.
+Other lasting damages could include difficulty gaining employment or admission into a preferred institution.

 The most common felony crimes include: